 - Attack Backfire: Zangief gets a victory quote against Blanka informing him that his electric blasts helped relieve his back pain.

-- Comeback Mechanic: The Revenge Meter fills up the more damage one takes.
-Once it's filled halfway, an Ultra Move becomes possible and when filled all the way, the Ultra does more damage.
-Like Super Moves in Street Fighter II, Ultra only lasts one round.
+- The Revenge Meter fills up the more damage one takes.
+Once it's filled halfway, an Ultra Combo becomes possible and when filled all the way, the Ultra Combo does more damage.
+Like Super Combos in Super Street Fighter II Turbo, Ultra Combos only last one round.

 - The game also has a very subtle mechanic in that characters receive less damage depending on how much life they have left.
 With less than half their life remaining, they take slightly less damage from each attack.
 With less than a quarter of their life remaining, they take significantly less damage from each attack.